preethamsai696/Sentiment-Analysis/README.md

 # Sentiment Analysis

-This is a basic Natural Langugage Processing project which talks about classification of movie reviews.
+This is a basic Natural Language Processing project which talks about classification of movie reviews.

 ## Aim